witnet/witnet-solidity-bridge/README.md

 # witnet-ethereum-bridge [![](https://travis-ci.com/witnet/witnet-ethereum-bridge.svg?branch=master)](https://travis-ci.com/witnet/witnet-ethereum-bridge)

-`witnet/witnet-ethereum-bridge` is an open source implementation of an API that enable Solidity smart contract developers to harness the full power of the [**Witnet Decentralized Oracle Network**](https://docs.witnet.io/overview/concepts/).
+`witnet/witnet-ethereum-bridge` is an open source implementation of an API that enables Solidity smart contract developers to harness the full power of the [**Witnet Decentralized Oracle Network**](https://docs.witnet.io/overview/concepts/).

 This repository provides several deployable contracts:

 - `WitnetProxy`, that routes Witnet data requests to a currently active `WitnetRequestBoard` implementation.
 - `WitnetRequest`, used as a means to encapsulate CBOR-encoded Witnet RADON scripts.
 - `WitnetRequestBoard` (WRB), which implements all required functionality to relay Witnet data requests (i.e. encapsulated [Witnet RADON scripts](https://docs.witnet.io/protocol/data-requests/overview/)) from Ethereum to the Witnet mainnet, as well as to relay Witnet-solved results back to Ethereum.

+The repository also provides:

-- `UsingWitnet`, an inheritable abstract contract that injects methods for interacting with the WRB in the most convenient way.
+- `UsingWitnet`, an inheritable abstract contract that injects methods for conveniently interacting with the WRB.

 ## WitnetProxy

 `WitnetProxy` is an upgradable delegate-proxy contract that routes Witnet data requests coming from a `UsingWitnet`-inheriting contract to a currently active `WitnetRequestBoard` implementation.

-This table contains all the `WinetProxy` instances that act as entry-points for the latest versions of the `WitnetRequestBoard` approved and deployed by the [**Witnet Foundation**](https://witnet.io), and that actually integrate with the **Witnet mainnet** from the following EVM-compatible blockchains:
+This table contains all the `WinetProxy` instances that act as entry-points for the latest versions of the `WitnetRequestBoard` approved and deployed by the [**Witnet Foundation**](https://witnet.io), and that actually integrates with the **Witnet mainnet** from the following EVM-compatible blockchains:

   | Blockchain   | Network   | `WitnetProxy` address
   | ------------ | --------- | ---------------------